NOAH Compendium

 The chewable tablets are flavoured.
 In order to avoid any accidental ingestion, store tablets out of reach of animals.

-Although a relationship with pimobendan has not been clearly established, in very rare cases, signs of effects on primary haemostasis (petechiae on mucous membranes, subcutaneous haemorrhages) may be observed during treatment.
-These signs disappear when the treatment is withdrawn.
+5 A relationship with pimobendan has not been clearly established, signs disappear when the treatment is withdrawn.

 Laboratory studies in rats and rabbits have not produced any evidence of teratogenic or foetotoxic effects.
 However, these studies have shown evidence of maternotoxic and embryotoxic effects at high doses, and have also shown that pimobendan is excreted into milk.
-The safety of the product has not been assessed in pregnant or nursing bitches.
+The safety of the veterinary medicinal product has not been established during pregnancy and lactation in bitches.
 Use only according to the benefit/risk assessment by the responsible veterinarian.

 In pharmacological studies no interaction between the cardiac glycoside ouabain (strophanthin) and pimobendan was observed.
 The pimobendan-induced increase in cardiac contractility is attenuated by the calcium antagonists verapamil and diltiazem and by the β-antagonist propranolol.